graphicnapkin/chess/README.md

 ## Author

 This project is authored by [Graphicnapkin](https://github.com/graphicnapkin).
 For any questions, feel free to open an issue on GitHub or contact the author.
+Yes, I did use chatGPT to write this Readme.md (and a good amount of the initial app code.